robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

       red first).
 The total size of data must be width * height * 2.
 No type checking is performed.

 printString(x, y, s)
     # Print a string s at location x, y using a small font.
-This function
-      is pretty slow, because it does a lot of bit fiddling.
-At least some of it should be replaced by a viper subroutine.

 The remaining functions are the lower level interfaces, that obviously can be used directly.
 The documentation may follow later on, some documentations is inline.